tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### `tinymceScriptSrc`

-Use the `tinymceScriptSrc` prop to specify an external version of TinyMCE to lazy load.
+Use the `tinymceScriptSrc` prop to specify an external version of {{site.productname}} to lazy load.

 **Type:** String